 Artist Dialogue @ 6:30pm

-American Dreaming is an exhibition of prints and photographs that look at the incongruous relationship with have with our landscapes.
+American Dreaming is an exhibition of prints and photographs that look at the incongruous relationship we have with our landscapes.
 Looking at both the large and small aspects of constructed landscapes, this exhibition is an inquiry into how we understand the natural.

 My most recent body of work, American Dreaming, takes a hard look at how we gauge ourselves against one another and the consequences these relationships have on landscapes, environment and climate; these landscapes range from the preserved to the contrived.
 The artworks I am creating explore the impact of consumer culture on natural resources within the context of the American Dream.
 I am compelled by the costs of this idea, both large and small.